-Following consultation with stakeholders in the sector, accreditation spans three broad areas of biology, and applications must be made to a specific stream chosen by the institution.
+Advanced accreditation spans three broad areas of biology, and applications must be made to a specific stream chosen by the institution.
 These are:

 - Molecular Aspects of Biology

 - Whole Organism Biology

-- Ecological and Environmental Sciences
+- Ecological and Environmental Science

 Specific criteria for each subject area are based on the learning outcomes specific to each of these areas and based primarily on the required skills of graduates entering job roles, as contributed by industry and relevant learned societies.